 Here’s an example from GoDaddy reminding a customer about a domain name that’s about to expire:

 Smart businesses embrace email marketing automation as it saves them time, increases customer engagement, and grows revenue.
+And, all of the marketing automation statistics you’ll find will tell you just how important it is.

 Make sure your email marketing strategy includes a combination of one-off campaigns and automated messages so you can send timely, relevant, and personalized messages to your prospects and customers.